| Home | Overview | Spelling | Grammar | Usage | Translate |

 year

-by year, is not only torturous to students, but economically
+by year, is not only torturous to students, and unfair to those without

 No irregular plurals.